medplum/medplum/packages/docs/docs/auth/methods/index.md

 There are 3 primary domains of authentication for a Medplum healthcare app:

-- **Client: ** A user facing application, typically running in a web browser or native app
+- **Client-side: ** A user facing application, typically running in a web browser or native app
-- **Server:** A back-end web server acting as a proxy to Medplum, operating in a trusted environment
+- **Server-side:** A back-end web server acting as a proxy to Medplum, operating in a trusted environment
 - **Device / Host:** A non-web enabled device, such as lab analyzer or on-premise host machine

 ## Client Side